-The informal organisation does not present such problems.
-Affinity groups and comrades that see themselves in an informal kind of projectugoing into specific questions too deeply, one cannot fail to be surprised by the fact that we have reached a new threshold.
+The creation of new materials, new living beings, a new virtual reality considered a further step in scientific research and the relative technical applications, is no worse than the invention of chemical weapons, nuclear reactors or the hydrogen bomb that we know.
+But, even without going into specific questions too deeply, one cannot fail to be surprised by the fact that we have reached a new threshold.
 Genetic or molecular modification, as well as the realisation of a virtual reality within which it is possible to reach the full sensation of being and acting, are allowing living beings and absolutely unknown materials to be produced on a wide scale, as well as have it believed that previously undreamed of behaviour is possible.
 This is accelerating the process of detachment from reality that is so useful to the management of consensus.
 Many of the new products-including the possibility of experimenting virtually with inexistent reality-are inserting themselves into all the other materials, all other living beings and the whole experience of reality as we know it.
 This could lead to unforeseeable consequences for those who today, inside their laboratories, are limiting themselves to bringing about these transformations without questioning themselves about the consequences.
 The simple production of a huge cow or a tiny horse for laboratories, or a mouse as big as a horse, can impress no one but science fiction enthusiasts.
-The same goes for the production of super-conducting materials capable of transferring electricity practically without any loss.
+The same goes for the production of superconducting materials capable of transferring electricity practically without any loss.
 The same goes for virtual reality through a massive use of the whole computer network.
 It will be fascinating at first, then upset the order of things and finally uniform them to the norms of the new common sense, packaged and conditioned precisely as the moment presents itself in the guise of the freedom to live one's dreams in this reality.